abalone0204/generator-suku/generators/app/templates/README.md

 - Then you should install [npm](https://www.npmjs.com/)

-- And then you should install [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html)

-    - Enter `sudo npm install -g webpack-dev-server`

-    - There is no magic, it's just a simple express server.

 - Run `npm install`

     - Every node modules dependency will be settle.

-- Enter `webpack-dev-server` in your command-line, and go to [http://localhost:8080/](http://localhost:8080/)
+- Enter `npm start` in your command-line, and go to [http://localhost:8080/](http://localhost:8080/)

-- And you can write your scss in `stylesheets/style.scss`, and requrie your node modules in your `js/main.js`
+- And you can write your scss in `static/stylesheets/style.scss`, and requrie your node modules in your `src/main.js`

 ------